sagar-jadhav/go-examples/if-elseif-else.md

 # If-Elseif-Else

-The example demonstrates usage of if, elseif and else clause in go.
+The example demonstrates usage of if, elseif and else clause in go. if-elseif-else program demonstrates the conditional statements in the Go programming language.
+In this program evenOdd function will explain if else block and signToWord program demonstrates if-elseif-else block.

 ```
 package main

 import "fmt"

-/*
- * if-elseif-else program demonstrates the conditional statements in the
- * Go programming language.
-In this program evenOdd function will explain
- * if else block and signToWord program demonstrates if-elseif-else block
- */
 func main() {
 	// It will demonstrate if-else statements
 	evenOdd()